baselbers/woocommerce-pdf-invoices/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Changelog ==

+= 2.1.0 - April 8, 2015 =

+- Added: Variable products attributes on template
+- Added: Shipping address on template
+- Added: Order number and order date on template
+- Added: Option to add the year to the invoice number
+- Added: Option to change order date format
+- Fixed: Header CSS on template
+- Improved: Dutch language file

 = 2.0.6 - April 3, 2015 =